-Given the ongoing public health and safety concerns related to COVID-19, we ask that each shareholder evaluate the relative benefits to them personally of in-person attendance at the Annual Meeting and take advantage of the ability to attend the meeting via the Internet.
-If you elect to attend the Annual Meeting in person, we ask that you follow recommended guidance, mandates, and applicable executive orders from federal and state authorities, particularly as they relate to social distancing and attendance at public gatherings.
-Further, please note that if you plan to attend in-person, you will need to follow the masking and social distancing requirements of the venue at which the meeting will be held.
-Further, if you are not feeling well or think you may have been exposed to COVID-19, we ask that you attend via the Internet and/or vote by proxy for the meeting.
+Given ongoing public health and safety concerns, we ask that each shareholder evaluate the relative benefits to them personally of in-person attendance and take advantage of the ability to attend the meeting via the Internet.
+If you elect to attend in person, we ask that you follow recommended guidance, mandates, and applicable executive orders from federal and state authorities, particularly as they relate to attendance at public gatherings.
 Please be advised that we will monitor any further developments with COVID-19 and the impact on the Annual Meeting.
 If we determine that it is not advisable to hold the in-person option for the Annual Meeting, the Company will, as promptly as possible, announce details on changes to the Annual Meeting, including by issuing a press release, posting such information on our website, and filing of additional proxy materials with the Securities and Exchange Commission.

-The accompanying notice of meeting and proxy statement describe the matters to be acted upon at the meeting.
-We also will report on matters of interest to our shareholders.
-We hope that you will be able to attend the 2022 Annual Meeting.
+We hope that you will be able to attend the 2023 Annual Meeting.
 Whether or not you plan to attend, it is important that your shares be represented and voted.
 Please read the instructions in the proxy materials on how to vote by proxy.